LexouDuck/cccmk/README.md

 ### Installation

-While it is simple enough to download this repo as a .zip and manually install cccmk, it is recommended that you clone the repo proper, using `git clone` (see "Step 1, method A: read-only installation").
+While it is simple enough to download this repo as a .zip and manually install cccmk, it is recommended that you clone the repo properly, using `git clone` (see "Step 1, method A: read-only installation").
 If you wish to customize the "project template", or `cccmk` itself, then it is probably best that you fork this repository, so that you can then `git push` your custom changes to your own forked repo (see "Step 1, method B: customizable installation").

 - **Step 1, method A: read-only installation**